-While we were reviewing our executive compensation program in late 2018 and early 2019, members of our management team solicited engagement with stockholders for feedback around executive compensation.
-Later, in advance of our 2019 annual meeting of stockholders, our management extended invitations to discuss our proxy statement, including the compensation discussion and analysis and our executive compensation program, to a number of stockholders-including our top six institutional investors collectively representing approximately 60% of our then-outstanding common stock-to solicit their feedback and answer their questions.
+Our management team and Board members regularly engage with stockholders to learn their views on important issues such as corporate governance and executive compensation.
+In advance of our 2020 annual meeting of stockholders, as in prior years, members of our management team extended invitations to discuss our proxy statement-including the compensation discussion and analysis and our executive compensation program-to institutional stockholders representing a significant percentage of our outstanding shares.
+The purpose of these discussions is to gain insight and perspective into our executive compensation programs and policies as disclosed in our proxy statement.

 Based on the feedback received from stockholders during our engagement efforts, the Compensation Committee has made significant changes to our executive compensation program and we have enhanced our disclosures to provide a better picture of our current program.

 Compensation Component Our Prior Practice Investor Feedback What We Did in Response to Investor Feedback Type of Equity Awards Our equity awards granted to our executive officers were predominantly timebased.
 Equity awards should include a meaningful amount of performance-based awards in addition to time-based awards.
-We increased the portion of long-term compensation in PSUs to 51% of total LTI for 2019 (from 25% in 2018 and 0% in 2017) and then to 55% of total LTI for 2020.
+In 2020, we increased the portion of annual long-term compensation in PSUs to 55% of total LTI (from 51% in 2019, 25% in 2018, and 0% in 2017).
 Clawback Policy We had not adopted a clawback policy prior to 2018.
 Incentive compensation should be subject to a clawback.
 In 2018, we adopted a clawback policy that is applicable to our CEO and all officers who report directly to the CEO, including our NEOs.
 Stock Ownership Guidelines Prior to 2018, we had not adopted stock ownership guidelines.
-Executive officers and non-employee members of the Board should be subject to stock ownership guidelines.
+Executive officers and non- employee members of the Board should be subject to stock ownership guidelines.
 In 2018, we adopted stock ownership guidelines for our CEO, our other senior executive officers, and the non-employee members of the Board.
+We review these guidelines annually.